kontent-ai/java-packages/sample-app-android-kotlin/README.md

 Application is showcasing a simple listing screen with `Article` content type.

- This application is about to demonstrate loading data from Kentico Kontent using Java SDK in Kotlin application using [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview).
+This application demonstrates loading data from Kentico Kontent using Java SDK in Kotlin application using [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview).
 It is not meant to be used as a boilerplate.

->⚠ There are two Android-specific rules of the Delivery SDK you need to follow in order to work correctly.
-First is to [disable template engine integration when instantiating the client](../kontent-delivery/README.md#Instantiating-Delivery-client) and the second is to [avoid using `scanClasspathForMappings` method](../kontent-delivery/README.md#Registering-strongly-typed-models).
+>⚠ There are two Android-specific rules you need to follow in order for the Delivery SDK to work correctly.
+First is to [disable template engine integration when instantiating the client](../kontent-delivery/README.md#1-initialize-the-delivery-client-for-android-development) and the second is to [avoid using `scanClasspathForMappings` method](../kontent-delivery/README.md#2-register-strongly-typed-models).

 ### Data loading using Kotlin coroutines

 The data from Kentico Kontent is fetched using the [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview).
-Basically, the `CompletionStage` returned from the Java SDK is using `org.jetbrains.kotlinx:kotlinx-coroutines-jdk8` package to integrate with Kotlin coroutines API.
+The `CompletionStage` returned from the Java SDK is using `org.jetbrains.kotlinx:kotlinx-coroutines-jdk8` package to integrate with Kotlin coroutines API.
 The `org.jetbrains.kotlinx:kotlinx-coroutines-android` package is used to provide a simple API to synchronize the coroutines and Android lifecycle.
 This allows to easily synchronize IO and UI operations with proper thread.
 Take a look at [`ArticlesActivity::onCreate` method](./src/main/java/kentico/kontent/delivery/sample/dancinggoat/app/articles/ArticlesActivity.kt#L25) to see the actual implementation.

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {